 Black Rose, Black Beauty, Black Tree Aeonium, Black Aeonium, Large Purple Aeonium, Purple Crest Aeonium

 Aeonium 'Zwartkop', Aeonium arboreum 'Zwartkopf', Aeonium manriqueorum 'Schwarzkopf', Aeonium arboreum var. atropurpureum 'Schwarzkopf', Aeonium arboreum var. atropurpureum f. nigrum 'Schwarzkopf', Aeonium 'Blackhead'

-Aeonium arboreum ‘Zwartkopf’ is a striking succulent with clumps up to 3 feet (90 cm) tall gray-brown stems that often branch near their base.
+Aeonium arboreum 'Zwartkopf' is a striking succulent with clumps, up to 3 feet (90 cm) tall, of gray-brown stems that often branch near their base.
 The long, bare stems hold large terminal rosettes, up to 8 inches (20 cm) in diameter, of very dark purple, almost black leaves.
 In summer, yellow, star-shaped flowers appear in long, conical clusters from the center of the rosettes of mature plants, after which the stems bearing the flower die to the ground.

 How to Grow and Care